Scattering theory in a weighted $L^2$ space for a class of the defocusing inhomogeneous nonlinear Schr\"odinger equation: Preliminaries

 We next recall well-known Strichartz estimates for the linear Schr\"odinger equation.
-We refer the reader to \cite{Cazenave, Tao} for more details. \begin{prop} Let $u$ be a solution to the linear Schr\"odinger equation, namely
+We refer the reader to \cite{Cazenave, Tao} for more details. \begin{proposition} Let $u$ be a solution to the linear Schr\"odinger equation, namely